nok-ko/docs/maps/Alpha-Campaign.md

 ## Notes & Strategies

-- As the name implicit it's a campaign map and as that a singe player map and not create for multi player matches.
+- As the name implies, this is a a single-player campaign map and is not intended for multi-player matches.

 ## Spawn Register